 About a year later, Linda won her appeal.

 Her case was now sent back to the immigration court for a new trial.
 This time, the judge was required to consider the issues raised by Carlos.

 This time, Linda won.
 She had earned her green card the hard way.

-But while Linda’s immigration appeals was pending, her daughter lost her deportation trial.
+While Linda’s immigration appeals was pending, her daughter lost her deportation trial.
 Again, Carlos had prepared for the worst in advance.

-Yet, the family’s ordeal was not yet over.
+The family’s ordeal was not yet over.
 Like her mother, Susan had to return to immigration court for a new trial.